camden-carroll/camden-carroll.github.io/_portfolio/Grill-Leg.md

 Why: <br/>
 A part on my dad's grill broke.
 It was very uncommon and expensive to get for being a piece of plastic.<br/><br/>
 How: <br/>
-So I replicated the part in SolidWorks and printed with near maximum infill:
+I replicated the part in SolidWorks and printed with near maximum infill:
 <br/><img src='/images/GrillLeg2.jpg'><br/>
 Results:<br/>
 It is still working to this day.